jaegertracing/documentation/content/docs/next-release/deployment.md

 The images listed above are the primary release versions.
 Most components have additional images published:
   * `${component}-debug` images include Delve debugger
-  * `${component}-snapshot` images are published from the tip of the main branch for every commit, allowing testing unreleased versions
+  * `${component}-snapshot` images are published from the tip of the main branch for every commit, allowing testing of unreleased versions
-  * `${component}-debug-snapshot` snapshot images that include Delve debugger
+  * `${component}-debug-snapshot` snapshot images that include the Delve debugger

 There are orchestration templates for running Jaeger with: